-If you have safety concerns for the young person these should be discussed with the ministry lead and the safeguarding lead immediately.
+If you have safety concerns for the young person these should be discussed with the ministry lead and the safeguarding lead.
+If there are concerns about risk of harm to youth it may be necessary to involve appropriate professional bodies (example, Oranga Tamariki or Police).